socolachaymo/ConText/README.md

 # ConText: Dialect-Aware Translation and Audio Synthesis

 ConText is a powerful tool that translates dialect into standard English and generates high-quality audio of the translation.
-This project leverages a custom-trained language model combined with Google's Gemini for validation, ensuring accurate and nuanced translations.

 ## Features